International eCommerce: 10 Steps to Sell Your Products Internationally

 This means you’ll have to put in the time to understand who you’re targeting and adjust your marketing plans accordingly.
 This should include everything, like your ads budget, the influencers you choose, the best affiliates to connect with, and the range of discounts you’re willing to give.

 Selling internationally may bring with it a whole new set of customer complaints, especially with regards to sizes, shipping times, and – of course – refunds and returns.

 Do whatever you can to respond to your new customers quickly, respectfully and professionally.
 A happy customer will keep coming back and tell their friends to come buy too.

 Ready to start selling?
-Create your online store today.
+Create your free online store today.

 Managing Editor, Wix eCommerce

 Daniel is the Managing Editor at Wix eCommerce, where he uses his experience as a merchant, journalist and marketer to create content that helps online businesses grow.